dnovhorodov/tvmaze/README.md

 ```sh
 dotnet run --project .\src\TvMaze.Scraper\TvMaze.Scraper.fsproj
 ```
 Wait for a while for data to be scraped.
-You can cancel it by pressing `Ctrl+C` or start service in another terminal session (it should be able to open it in shared mode)
+You can cancel it by pressing `Ctrl+C` or start service in another terminal session (it should be able to open it in shared mode).
+You can change `TvShowsMinId` and `TvShowsMaxId` parameters to instruct scraper which id ranges to scrape.
+So a good way to start is to set `TvShowsMinId = 1500` and `TvShowsMinId = 67022`.
+In that way excluding already scraped samples.

 ### Start service